A long-forgotten murder mystery.

 In more ways than one, the people of Lane Cove were disturbed by the events surrounding Bromley’s death.
 First and foremost, the grief surrounding the murder of a prominent member of the small community.
 But what also disturbed the residents was how the case was treated.
 Incompetence from beginning to end.
 The Coroner choosing to hold the court nine miles away from the crime scene was considered somewhat unusual.
 Until not long ago, the coroners’ court proceedings would occur in a hotel or inn near the event within hours of the body being found.
 The reasons for this being there were limited ways to preserve cadavers; the evidence could be reviewed first-hand by the Coroner and jury while it was fresh; witnesses could be easily summonsed without needing to travel great distances, and all the facts could be elicited.
 Had this occurred, Sarah Bromley’s evidence could have been introduced sooner.
 The mysterious Leal could have been called to account for his whereabouts on the day.
 And Joseph Bromley would have been cleared of suspicion immediately instead of being detained in remand for seven days.
 A petition was signed by 124 residents.
 It demanded an inquest into the handling of the case and was presented to the Colonial Secretary.
 What came of the petition is unclear.
 However, the government did offer a reward for any information leading to the arrest of the murderer.
 Unfortunately, the murderer was never apprehended, and the case remains unsolved.

-We will never know what really happened on that strange day in 1862 when fire raged along Lane Cove Road.
+We will never know what happened on that strange day in 1862 when fire raged along Lane Cove Road.
 The incredible chain of events that provided someone with the opportunity to commit such a brazen act of murder in daylight is quite astounding.
 Furthermore, the murderer had the time to drag the corpse to a well.
-Then the question arises, who was this mysterious man known as Leal?
-What did he know?
+Then the question arises, what did Robert Leal know?
 Was he the murderer?
+Was the murder related to the Waterhouse v McMahon blood feud?
 We will never know the answer.

+Bromley Avenue, Pymble and a lonely headstone on the grounds of the St Thomas Church of England Cemetery, Willoughby, are all that remain of the memory of poor Andrew Bromley.
+His murder was forgotten over the decades.
 Today, Thomas Waterhouse’s Greengate Inn is known as The Killara Greengate Hotel.
-The orchards are long gone, the wells since buried and many owners have come and gone.
-The memory of poor Andrew Bromley has long faded.
-So if you ever find yourself in Greengate Hotel, spare a thought for Bromely and have a drink in his memory.
+The orchards are long gone, the well since buried and many owners of the hotel have come and gone.
+In 1946, the old Green Gate Inn was demolished and rebuilt as a grand brick structure, although ye old green gate from the 1830s still hangs above the fireplace in the hotel.
+So if you ever find yourself in Killara Greengate Hotel, spare a thought for poor Andrew Bromley and have a drink in his memory.

 Similar Posts